Nuclear mass and size corrections to the magnetic shielding: Finite nuclear mass corrections

 which is in agreement with the known formula for the electron g-factor in the S-state of the hydrogenic ion \cite{grotch71, pachucki08},

 with $x=m_e/m_N$, which verifies the new formula for the magnetic shielding in hydrogen-like ions.
 Its small electron mass expansion takes the following form:

-where the quadratic in the mass ratio term differs from that derived previously in Ref. \cite{pachucki08, wehrli:2022}.
+where the quadratic in the mass ratio term differs from that derived previously in Ref. \cite[Eq.
+(64)]{wehrli:2022} due to the computational mistake.
 As seen from Table I, the largest uncertainty for light ions comes from the relativistic recoil correction $\sigma^{(4,1)}$, but this has not yet been studied in the literature.